-Ten years after a helicopter crash changed navy veteran, Stevin Creeggan’s life.
+Ten years after a helicopter crash changed air force veteran, Stevin Creeggan’s life.
 Now a team of New Zealand Defence Force engineers is using additive manufacturing to help change it again.

 In 2010, Stevin Creeggan’s life changed forever.
 He was the sole survivor of a helicopter crash at Pukerua Bay, north of the New Zealand capital, Wellington.
 Stevin was left with multiple injuries including self-fused vertebrae in his neck and lower back, and severe damage to his right leg which has been reconstructed with plates, screws, and rods to hold his femur and lower femur together.
 It is also now shorter than his left leg by 2.5 centimeters.